One highly recommended fitness tool you might not be using

-Little kids love to play on trampolines, but did you know that bouncing around, rebounding, has major health benefits for people of all ages?
+Little kids love to play on trampolines.
+But did you know that bouncing around — rebounding — has major health benefits for people of all ages?

-- Detox your body
+- Detox your body.

-- Encourage lymph drainage
+- Encourage lymph drainage.

-- Improve your digestion
+- Improve your digestion.

-- Relieve constipation
+- Relieve constipation.

-- Strengthen your cardiovascular system
+- Strengthen your cardiovascular system.

 In 2015, Australian researchers discovered that the simple act of sweating (induced by physical activity) could prevent an early death, in a study conducted on 204,542 middle-aged and older adults.2 And while our bodies sweat as a protective measure to prevent overheating, sweat gland stem cells may also help to heal wounds and regenerate the skin, as University of Southern California researchers confirmed in 2013.3

 If you don’t have a rebounder — or haven’t purchased one yet — doing jump squats, small bounces, or even walking may be enough to get your lymphatic system moving, triggering this full-body detox.

 The beauty of rebounding is that anyone can do it, regardless of physical ability, age, or fitness level.
-And there’s fun to be had, all while reaping some major health benefits!
+And there’s fun to be had, all while reaping some major health benefits.

-Rebounding is an amazing workout because it is:
+Rebounding is an amazing workout because it’s:

 - Aerobic.
 Rebounding will increase your heart rate for a cardio workout.